Porsche 718 Cayman GT4 Clubsport MR Is An Extreme Race Car

 Manthey-Racing takes the already hardcore track car and gives it an assortment of upgrades.

 After enabling the Porsche 911 GT2 RS to regain the title for the fastest street car at the Nürburgring, the talented folks over at Manthey-Racing then decided to work on the new 718 Cayman GT4 Clubsport.
-Already a hardcore track machine, the single-seater available in Trackday guise for amateur drivers and in Competition flavor for professional series has now gone through a series of upgrades with a focusing on shaving off excess weight.
+Already a hardcore track machine, the single-seater available in Trackday guise for amateur drivers and in Competition flavor for professional racing has now gone through a series of upgrades with a focusing on shaving off excess weight.

 Speaking with YouTuber Misha Charoudin, a representative of Manthey-Racing goes through the many tweaks the GT4 Clubsport has received.
 Developed mainly to compete in the SRO series in the GT4 class, the hardcore Cayman has gained multiple carbon fiber body panels: front and rear bumpers, hood, doors, hood, trunk lid, and the rear spoiler.